adam-szalanski/github-repository-lister/README.md

 - Spring Framework: Used for creating RESTful APIs and handling HTTP requests.
 - Lombok: Used for generating boilerplate code, such as getters and setters, reducing the amount of manual coding.
 - MapStruct: Used for object mapping between DTOs and response objects, simplifying the conversion process.
+- Spring WebFlux: Provides reactive programming support for handling asynchronous and non-blocking operations.
+- WebClient: A non-blocking web client provided by Spring WebFlux for making HTTP requests in a reactive manner.

 ## Author
 <table>